datacommonsorg/website/web-components/docs/README.md

 - `stacked` _boolean_
   - Set to true to draw as stacked bar chart instead of grouped chart
 - `lollipop` _boolean_
-  - Set to true to draw lollipops instead of bars.
+  - Set to true to draw lollipops instead of bars
-  - Note: only works when `horizontal` is false.

 ### Examples